edemaine/coffeescript-for-python/README.md

 Both Python and CoffeeScript share many features:

 * Code block nesting is based on indentation.
-* Variables don't need to be declared; you can just assign a value.
+* Variables don't need to be declared; you just assign a value.
 * Everything is an object and has a type, but you don't need to declare the types of variables.
-* Imperative programming plus strong functional programming support
+* Imperative programming plus strong functional programming support.
 * Self-resizing arrays and dictionaries are powerful native types.
 * Strings, regular expressions, slicing, comparisons with chaining, `and`/`or`/`not`,
-  `if`, `for...in`, list comprehensions, generators via `yield`, exceptions, and many other features are all very similar.
+  `if`, `for...in`, list comprehensions, generators via `yield`, `async`/`await`, exceptions, and many other features are all very similar.

 They also have some major differences (some better for Python and some better for CoffeeScript):